-Specific officers may be asked to attend one or a series of HWB meetings to provide detailed insight and input to particular topics or issues, such as one of the HWB priorities.
+Specific officers may be asked to attend one or a series of HWB meetings to provide detailed insight and input to particular topics or issues, such as one of the Health and Wellbeing Board priorities.
+These officers will not be able to vote on matters.